-Message from diagram opposite:
+Message from diagram on next page:

-The variation of means is closer to Gaussian than the variation of the individual observations (the panel where we have a mean of n=1 values can be taken as the distribution of individual Y's), and the bigger the sample size, the closer to Gaussian: with large enough n, you could not tell from the sampling distribution of the means what the shape of the distribution of the individual 'parent' observations was.
-Averages of n=16 are "effectively" Gaussian in this example.
-How 'fast' the CLT will 'kick in' is a function of how asymmetric the distribution of Y is.
+The variation of the possible sample means is closer to Gaussian than the variation of the individual observations (the panel where we have a mean of n = 1 values can be taken as the distribution of individual Y's), and the bigger the sample size, the closer to Gaussian: with large enough n, you could not tell from the sampling distribution of the means what the shape of the distribution of the individual 'parent' observations was.
+Averages of n = 16 are "effectively" Gaussian in this example.
+How 'fast' or slowly the CLT will 'kick in' is a function of how symmetric, or how asymmetric and 'CLT-unfriendly', the distribution of Y is.

-2.1.3 Annother example of central limit theorem at work: word lengths
+2.1.3 Another example of central limit theorem at work: word lengths